dadaloop82/RIS_SkillsDemo/README.md

 # RIS_SkillsDemo

 ## Introduction
-This document outlines the installation of OpenJDK JDK 21.0.2 for use in the project.
-Please note that the JDK itself is not included in the repository as it's listed in the `.gitignore` file.
+This document outlines the installation and setup of the RIS_SkillsDemo project.
+It includes information about the technologies used, project structure, and how to start the project.

 ## Prerequisites
 Ensure the following software is installed on your system: